zmil44/CourseProject_Template/code/README.md

-# My Great Project - Code
+# Warcraft Chess - Code

-My Great Project is laid out in three main projects:
+Warcraft Chess is laid out in three main projects:

  - The domain model